NullDefault/NullDefault/README.md

 ---

-- 🔭 I’m currently in my Junior Year, working part time as a **Logic and Programming Tutor**.
+- 🌱 I’m currently in my Junior Year, working part time as a **Logic and Programming Tutor**.

-- 🌱 Currently learning **Relational Modeling, Metalogic and TailwindCSS.**
+- 🔭 Currently researching **Multi-Agent Reinforcement Learning.**

 - 👯 Interested in collaborating on **anything of interest!**